-Our Defence and Security research capabilities are of the highest standard with excellence in areas including Power and Energy, Robotics, Telecommunications, Simulation, Privacy and Cyber Security, Electrical, Civil and Mechanical Engineering, Psychology and Cognitive Sciences, Applied Mathematics, Human Movement and Sports Science.
+Our Defence and Security research capabilities are of the highest standard with excellence in areas including Power and Energy, Robotics, Telecommunications, Simulation, Privacy and Cyber Security, Electrical, Civil and Mechanical Engineering, Cognitive Sciences and Human Movement and Sports Science.

 - Centre for Complex Dynamic Systems and Control (CDSC)

 - Priority Research Centre for Organic Electronics